zeroc-ice/ice/php/BuildInstructionsLinuxOSX.md

 ## Building the PHP Extension

-The build of Ice for Python requires to first build Ice for C++ in the `cpp` subdirectory.
+The build of Ice for PHP requires to first build Ice for C++ in the `cpp` subdirectory.

 Edit `config/Make.rules` to establish your build configuration.
 The comments in